wp-plugins/easy-facebook-feed/readme.txt

 == Description ==

-Get your facebook posts on your wordpress website in a easy way.
+Get your facebook posts on your Wordpress website in a easy way.
+Features in Easy Facebook feed include:

 *   Responsive layout.
 *   Displays shared links, video's, status updates and photo's.